Hewlett Packard Enterprise (HPE)

 10. Balance Sheet Assessment

-11. Key Takeaways from Hewlett Packard Enterprise’s Q3 Results
+11. Key Takeaways from Hewlett Packard Enterprise’s Q4 Results

-We were impressed by how significantly Hewlett Packard Enterprise blew past analysts’ EPS guidance for next quarter expectations this quarter.
+We were impressed by Hewlett Packard Enterprise’s optimistic revenue guidance for next quarter, which blew past analysts’ expectations.
 We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its revenue guidance for next quarter missed and its revenue fell short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock traded down 5.6% to $21.62 immediately following the results.
+On the other hand, its revenue slightly missed.
+Overall, we think this was still a solid quarter with some key areas of upside.
+The stock traded up 2.6% to $22.46 immediately after reporting.

 12. Is Now The Time To Buy Hewlett Packard Enterprise?